 - after intraday cross-zonal gate opening time (IDCZGOTS), and

 where for each market time unit, products are traded prior to the delivery of the traded products (Article 2(37) of the Regulation establishing a Guideline on Capacity Allocation and Congestion Management - CACM (Regulation on market coupling).

-Intraday markets function on the basis of a continuous trading (however, auctions are also possible).
+Intraday markets function mainly on the basis of a continuous trading, however, auctions are also possible and implemented.

 The cross-border harmonisation and integration of EU intraday electricity markets are the focus of the CACM Regulation.

 organised by TSOs and Nominated Electricity Market Operators (NEMOs)